-DakView will run on many different operating systems: Windows XP, Windows 2000 Professional, Windows 2000 Server, Windows 2000, Vista, Windows 7, or Windows 8 Advanced Server operating systems running on Intel or AMD hardware.
+DakView will run on many different operating systems: Windows XP, Windows 2000 Professional, Windows 2000 Server, Windows 2000, Vista, or Windows 7 Advanced Server operating systems running on Intel or AMD hardware.

 A Pentium 166MHz or faster processor with at least 32 megabytes of physical RAM is required.
 You should have 40 megabytes of free disk space before attempting to install DakView.